Chuafavang/Project-A/README.md

 **Note: if d is not needed for Barabási–Albert networks, set d=[].
 Similarly, if m is not needed for Watts–Strogatz network, set m=[]**

 ## 2. Function to plot the network
-For simplicity, we only plot undirected graph.
-The node size is corresponding to its number of neighbours
+For simplicity, we only plot undirected graph.<br>
+The node size is corresponding to its number of neighbours.